What is Early Decision?

 We know that for many students, cost is a significant factor when deciding where to attend college.
 We strive to provide information in advance that can help you understand your options for affording the investment of a Rochester education.
 Below are some of the most frequently asked questions about financial aid and Early Decision.

 Yes!
-We have a Net Price Calculator that gives you an estimate of how much aid (and which types of aid) you may qualify for.
+We have two calculators that give you an estimate of how much aid (and which types of aid) you may qualify for.
 Keep in mind that this is just an estimate and it does not take into account all financial situations; for example, if your family has a business or noncustodial parent, the estimate may be less accurate.

 No. Early Decision applicants receive the same consideration for financial aid as Regular Decision applicants do.